 The chapters include fitting your house to your needs, the basics of passive solar design, tips on keeping your house cool, options to power your house with renewable energy, ways to conserve water, employing local, natural and recycled materials, the value of cultivating vegetables, how to naturally store the produce that you grow, and why to consider sharing some facilities with others for economy and sustainability.

 A Sampler of Alternative Homes: Approaching Sustainable Architecture.
 This two-hour DVD, produced by Kelly Hart, provides an overview of sustainable building concepts.
 You can enjoy a look at a fascinating variety of homes and the creative people who built them!
 Discover how passive solar design and environmentally low-impact materials can be used to create comfortable and economical homes.
 See the use of both traditional materials, such as adobe, and innovative materials, such as papercrete and earthbags.
 This program offers a wealth of information about construction details and other considerations.
 It covers adobe block construction, piled adobe (similar to cob), rammed earth, both load-bearing and post and beam strawbale, earthships, earth-sheltering, cordwood, thin-shelled concrete domes, papercrete, earthbags, hybrid structures, and recycling various containers for housing.
-To watch a streaming video introduction to this program, click here.

 The books shown below are arranged according to when they were published, with the most recent ones at the top.
 If you click on one of the images you will be taken to a page at Amazon.com where you can find out more about the book.
 If you end up buying one of them, greenhomebuilding.com will receive a small commission that will help cover the cost of maintaining this website.
 Thanks for your patronage.